tinacms/tina.io/content/guides/nextjs/github-open-authoring/api-functions.md

 title: Adding API functions
 ---

-We need a few API functions to handle GitHub authentication and [Preview Mode](https://nextjs.org/docs/advanced-features/preview-mode).
+We need a few API functions to handle GitHub authorization and [Preview Mode](https://nextjs.org/docs/advanced-features/preview-mode).
 With Next.js, any functions in the `pages/api` directory are are mapped to `/api/*` endpoints.
 Files in this directory are treated as [API endpoints](<](https://nextjs.org/docs/api-routes/introduction)>) instead of pages.

 > If you see a 'dummy' `hello.js` file in the `pages/api` directory, feel free to delete it.